Fsociety1101/PythonGames/README.md

 # PythonGame
-I will be making a python game.
+I will be making some python games to learn python.